ruiqi7/repentance-part-1/README.md

 ### 2.1 Backstory

 Our playable character by some stroke of misfortune has found themselves in front of a strange structure.
 They ponder the thought, as towering walls of broken stone filled with dilapidated foliage surround them.
-They move deeper into the maze lost in thoughts of confusion and regret.
+They move deeper into the maze, lost in thoughts of confusion and regret.
 They come upon a lone singular house in the centre.

 - The main character had received a letter detailed in their parents will, this was to be delivered to them upon their parent’s passing
 - The letter described a location containing a family heirloom
 - The location was said to be the old location of the family home, found in a small town deep within the countryside
 - The town supposedly no longer exists, but the letter states otherwise and insists that the heirloom still resides there
-- The player tracks the location confused as to why their parents desperately insisted that they obtain the heirloom
+- The player tracks the location, confused as to why their parents desperately insisted that they obtain the heirloom
-- The location can be described as desolate, however the deeper they walk into the town they face large towering walls and an entrance to what appears to be a labyrinth
+- The location can be described as desolate, but as they walk deeper into the town, they face large towering walls and an entrance to what appears to be a labyrinth

 <p align="center">
     <img src="Images/gamedia2.png" width=300>